justin-p/ansible-role-pdc/README.md

 ## Dependencies

-WinRM on the windows host should configured for Ansible.
+- WinRM on the windows host should configured for Ansible.
+- justin_p.wincom
+  - justin_p.posh5

 ## Example Playbook